Fix-Learn/odd-socks/README.md

 ## 📂 Repository structure

+- `bug-XX-challenge-name/`
-- `challenge.py` → Contains the buggy/bad practice code.
+  - `challenge.py` → Buggy/bad-practice code for this challenge.
-- `tests/test_challenge.py` → Unit tests designed to fail until you fix the code.
+  - `verify.py` → Lightweight script to validate your fix (prints PASS/FAIL).
+  - `__pycache__/` → Auto-generated Python cache files (can be ignored).
+- `.gitignore` → Specifies files and folders Git should ignore.
+- `LICENSE` → License information for this repository.
-- `README.md` → Context, story, and instructions for the challenge.
+- `README.md` → General context, story, and instructions.

 ---